Dodgers-Red Sox: Rich histories, but little crossover

 Los Angeles is aiming for its first championship since Kirk Gibson, Orel Hershiser and Tommy Lasorda brought home the crown in 1988.

-A year after dropping Game 7 to Houston at Dodger Stadium, Justin Turner and the crew with the third-highest payroll beat Colorado in a tiebreaker for the NL West title, chased Atlanta in the NLDS and topped Milwaukee 5-1 on Saturday night in Game 7 for the pennant.
+A year after dropping Game 7 at home to Houston, Justin Turner and the crew with the third-highest payroll beat Colorado in a tiebreaker for the NL West title, chased Atlanta in the NLDS and topped Milwaukee 5-1 on Saturday night in Game 7 for the pennant.

 “It doesn’t matter how you get there.
 But to get to come back and go back from last year, it’s unbelievable,” Kershaw said.
 “Where we came from this year, it’s a testament to these guys, man.
 It’s a great group.
 We’re excited.”